clemensheithecker/pdf-duplex-scan/README.md

 An app to fix the page order of a double-sided PDF scan from a scanner without a duplex feature.

+It corrects the page order of a double-sided PDF scan from a scanner without a duplex feature.
+It rearranges a PDF with page order in the form `(1,3,5,4,2)` to the correct order `(1,2,3,4,5)`.

+Try out the app on [pdf-duplex-scan.vercel.app](https://pdf-duplex-scan.vercel.app) with two example PDF files: [Example 1](https://github.com/clemensheithecker/pdf-duplex-scan/raw/main/pdf-examples/pdf-example-1.pdf) and [Example 2](https://github.com/clemensheithecker/pdf-duplex-scan/raw/main/pdf-examples/pdf-example-2.pdf).

 ## Getting started

 Check out the app by running the project locally: